attraverso/100-JS-beginner-projects/README.md

 ### Project description:

 Complete all challenges as listed in [this post](https://jsbeginners.com/javascript-projects-for-beginners/) from [jsbeginners.com](https://jsbeginners.com).
-I tried to use the given materials as little as possible and instead recreated all the necessary HTML/CSS files from scratch.
+I tried to use the given materials as little as possible and instead I recreated all the necessary HTML/CSS files from scratch.

 ### Notes: